 Compare Misdemeanor and Felony Charges for a DUI

 Wobblers can result in misdemeanor or felony charges.
-You could face different penalties for the same offense, depending on how you are charged.
+You could face different penalties for the same offense, depending on how you get charged.
 Let’s consider a “DUI with injury” charge as an example.
 Drivers charged with a misdemeanor DUI with injury could face:

 - Up to one year of jail time